christophhagen/HealthDB/Readme.md

 - [Export/import health data to JSON](https://github.com/mkhoshpour/healthkit-sample-generator)
 - [Import record from Health App Export](https://github.com/Comocomo/HealthKitImporter/)
 - [Create Health data during UI Tests](https://github.com/StanfordBDHG/XCTHealthKit)

+## Investigative info

+## Binary samples

+The data contained in binary samples is currently unknown.
+They appear to collect a series of data points over a longer time span.
+There are usually several binary samples per day, each containing a different amount of data.

+The `payload` column seems to be organized in 16-byte chunks, presumably further divided in 2 8-byte numbers.

+The first 8 bytes may contain an integer number, since the first 3-4 bytes are always zero.

+For the last 8 bytes, only the following distinct values have been observed:

+- `0x00a7702700000000`
+- `0x0100000000000000`
+- `0x0057ef2600000000`
+- `0x0157ef2600000000`
+- `0x01d7ab2500000000`
+- `0x01d65b1500000000`
+- `0x01573e2600000000`
+- `0x00573e2600000000`

+The last 4 bytes in each chunk seem to always be zero.

+Byte 9 of each `payload` seems to always be `0x010`, and for all other chucks byte 9 is mostly `0x00`, and sometimes `0x01`.